ChalmydiaFEATUREDGonorrheaHIV & AIDSHuman Papilloma virus - HPVInfectious DiseasesSexually Transmitted Diseases - STDsViral Hepatitis

 The following are the most common tests to diagnose STD infection:

-• Urine samples: urine sample can diagnose gonorrhea, candidiasis and some other STDS.
+Urine sample can diagnose gonorrhea, candidiasis and some other STDS.

-Most STD lab tests check for one of the following conditions:
+Most STD lab tests check for one of the following organisms:

 • Chlamydia